cogini/mix_systemd/README.md

 That's good for simple, relatively static apps.
 It's not ideal to store passwords in the release file, though.

-Elixir 1.9 releases support dynamic configuration at runtime.
-You can run the Elixir file `config/runtime.exs` when it boots or use the shell script `rel/env.sh.eex` to set environment vars.
+Elixir 1.9+ releases support dynamic configuration at runtime.
+You can configure via the Elixir file `config/runtime.exs` which is loaded when the VM boots or use the shell script `rel/env.sh.eex` to set environment vars.

 With these you can theoretically do anything.
 In practice, however, it can be more convenient and secure to process the config outside of the app.
 That's where `mix_systemd` and `mix_deploy` come in.

-Beyond that, the configuration process depends on how complex things are.

 ## Environment vars